All you need to know about Sprints in project management.

 - The scope may be clarified and renegotiated with the PO.

 Sprints ensure inspection and adaptation of progress toward a product goal at least every calendar month.
 This enables predictability.
 You may implement shorter sprints to create more learning cycles and limit the risk of efforts and costs to a smaller period.
 Each sprint can be considered a short project.

-According to the Agile software development philosophy, every sprint must start with a Sprint Planning ceremony.
-The key goal of this meeting is (not surprisingly) to plan the sprint.
+According to the Agile software development philosophy, every sprint must start with a Sprint Planning ceremony, the key goal of which is to outline activity for the upcoming sprint.

-First, you have to ensure that all the team members, including the Scrum Master, Product Owner, and the development team are in attendance.
+It is crucial to ensure that all the team members, including the Scrum Master, Product Owner, and the development team, attend the meeting.

 - Task Estimation should take place during the second half of the ceremony.
-The development team should come to a decision on the method that will be employed in the completion of the selected backlog features.
+The development team should come to a decision on the method that will be employed to deliver the selected backlog features.

 Sprint Planning meeting includes the discussion about the approved user stories which have already been estimated and committed.

-All team members should make individual estimates for the work tasks by means of tools (for example, Planning Poker).
-Every team member will also make use of the Effort estimated task list to pick the activities they plan to work on during the sprint.
+All team members should make individual estimates for the work tasks with the help of particular tools (for example, Planning Poker).
+In addition, every team member makes use of the Effort estimated task list to pick the activities they plan to work on during the sprint.